patpy/patpy.github.io/_posts/2021-12-18-archDesign.md

 comments: true
 ---

-Architecture is an interest to me, and I do 3D modeling and texturing as hobby, using a freely available software called [Blender].
+Architecture is an interest to me, and I do 3D modeling and texturing as hobby, using a freely available software called [Blender](https://www.blender.org/).

 **Buildings**